wso2-incubator/label-test/.github/ISSUE_TEMPLATE/feature_improvement_request_template.md

 ---
-name: "✅ Feature or Improvement request"
+name: "✅ Feature Improvement request"
-about: If you need to suggest new functionality or saw a place we can improve.
+about: If you need to suggest improvement to a feature.
 title: ''
 labels: Priority/Normal, Type/New Feature
 assignees: ''